Laura Cesari of California - Fantasy Deco Dreamworld Artist

 My work has been featured by ELLE and ELLE DECOR magazines, The Planetary Society, the National Aeronautics and Space Administration (NASA), National Public Radio (NPR), Los Angeles Contemporary Museum of Art (LACMA), Museum of Contemporary Art of Western Spain (MEIAC), Museum of Modern Art (MoMA New York), and The British Broadcasting Corporation (BBC).

-I love the intersection of art and technology, and I've also worked for many years in graphic design, animation, information design, and interface design, focusing on STEAM (Science, Technology, Engineering, Arts, and Mathematics) industry clients.
+I confess, I'm a huge nerd! ♥ I love the intersection of art and technology, and I've also worked for many years in graphic design, animation, information design, and interface design, focusing on STEAM (Science, Technology, Engineering, Arts, and Mathematics) industry design projects.

 Academics